hazelcast/hazelcast/README.md

 ### Red Hat OpenShift

 The plugin is used to provide the OpenShift integration, please check [Hazelcast OpenShift Code Samples](https://github.com/hazelcast/hazelcast-code-samples/tree/master/hazelcast-integration/openshift) for details.

+### Istio

+Hazelcast works correctly with Istio >= 1.1.0 without any need of additional configuration.
+You can use it in both client-server and embedded modes.
+Also, the Hazelcast cluster can be either outside or inside the Istio mesh.